Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games - by channel and free-to-air

 Premier League fixtures have been confirmed for the remainder of the 2019/20 season.

-Premier League football has entered the second round of lockdown matches with plenty to get excited about.
+Premier League football is midway through the second round of lockdown matches with one team able to finally claim their status as champions by the end of the week.

-Liverpool underwhelmed on their return to duty with a draw against rivals Everton but could be crowned champions this week if they beat Crystal Palace on Wednesday and Manchester City fail to beat Chelsea on Thursday.
+Liverpool underwhelmed on their return to duty with a draw against rivals Everton but could be crowned kings of England this week if they beat Crystal Palace on Wednesday and Manchester City fail to beat Chelsea on Thursday.

 The Blues remain in pole position for a Champions League spot and will hope to threaten City, but Manchester United’s pre-lockdown form suggests they could pose a genuine threat, especially given the flashes of brilliance between Bruno Fernandes and Paul Pogba in their fledgling partnership.

-Tottenham face relegation-threatened London rivals West Ham as they seek to climb the ladder, while Arsenal are rolling around in mid-table having fallen out of the gates following the restart.
+Leicester drew with relegation-threatened Brighton at the King Power Stadium on Tuesday, meaning the sides in the drop zone are more nervous than ever having failed to pick up points at the weekend.

-Bournemouth, Aston Villa and Norwich all tasted defeat at the weekend and continue to occupy the bottom three places, while Watford and Brighton picked up points to stave off danger for now.
+Bournemouth, Aston Villa and Norwich all tasted defeat on Saturday and Sunday.
+They remain in the bottom three but all have a shot at escaping – or moving closer toward escaping in Norwich’s case – tonight.

-NOW TV has a Sports Pass for £25 a month to help you watch the remaining games – more on that below as we explain what to watch where.
+NOW TV has a Sky Sports Pass for £25 a month to help you watch the remaining games – more on that below as we explain what to watch where, including the Premier League free-to-air games.

 Check out the full list of Premier League fixtures, times and channels for all remaining games in 2019/20.